Which beach is better New Smyrna Beach or Daytona Beach?

 The beach has a lot of mind-blowing history, beautiful works of art, unique boutiques, local restaurants, and many outdoor activities to make your vacation memorable.

-and has an eco-tourism environment, including provisions for your pet.
+The beach is easy to access and has an eco-tourism environment, including provisions for your pet.

 There is an unending list of things you stand to enjoy at New Smyrna Beach.